Ben-Arlanda/Ben-Arlanda/README.md

-👋 Hi, I’m Ben-Arlanda, a Software Engineer with a background in Software Engineering Recruitment.
+👋 Hi, I’m Ben, a Software Engineer with a background in Software Engineering Recruitment.

 ## 👀 About me